rootblind/justice-bot/README.md

 `The database name: DBNAME`

+`The text classification LM API: MOD_API_URL`

 The environment file should look like this example: [env_vars](https://github.com/rootblind/justice-bot/blob/main/env_vars.txt)

 You can change the name of the variables, but make sure to make the change the code as well!

+## Language Model API

+The bot uses an API provided by my own language model.
+At the moment there is only one classification model that helps with auto moderation if you set up a `flagged-messages` logging channel.

+Please visit the LM repository [here](https://github.com/rootblind/opjustice-lm).

+Do note, that project is still in work as well!

 ## Technologies used
  - [Nodejs](https://nodejs.org/en/)